-/15.
-See a masque of Johnson's at Whitehall, Feb.
+/16 See a masque of Johnson's at Whitehall, Feb.
 2. 1609. which seems to have preceded this play.
 For Johnson's pride would not suffer him to borrow from Shakespeare, tho' he stole from the ancients: a theft excusable enough.
-Both these poets made this entertainment of the witches to please king James, who then had written his book of Demonology.
-Johnson, in the introduction of the masque says, " The part of the scene which first presented itself was an " ugly Hell, which flaming beneath, smoked unto the top " of the roofe.
-And in respect all evils are morally said " to come from hell; as also from that observation of " Torrentius upon Horace his Canidia, quae tot instructa " venenis, ex orci faucibus, profecta videri possit: these " from thence."
+But these poets made this entertainment of the witches to please king James, who then had written his book of Demonology.
+Johnson, in the introduction of the masque says,

+- " The part of the scene which first presented itself was an - " ugly Hell , which flaming beneath, smoked unto the top - " of the roofe.
+And in respect all evils are morally said - " to come from hell; as also from that observation of - " Torrentius upon Horace his Canidia, quae tot instructa - " venenis, ex orci faucibus profecta videri possit: these - " witches, with a hollow and infernal musick came forth being /17 symbolical representations of what shall happen to him, are introduced paltering with him in a double sense, and leading him on, according to the common notions of diabolical oracles, to his confusion.
+And when the kings appear, we have a piece of machinery, that neither the ancients or moderns can exceed.
+I know nothing any where can parallel it, but that most sublime passage in /18 Virgil, where the great successors of Aeneas pass in review before the hero's eyes.
+Our poet's closing with a compliment to James the first upon the union, equals Virgil's compliment to Augustus.

+" from thence."
 He tells us, Jones invented the architecture of the whole scene and machine.
-Perhaps Shakespeare made use of the same scenes.
+Perhaps Shakespeare made use of the same scenes: as may be guessed from what Hecate says, Act.
+III.